3nrique0/DevOcGen_workshop/README.md

 ## The workshops's tools

 On the manifest the supported platforms are: "linux-64" and "osx-64".
-Test on "osx-64" has not been done
+Test on "osx-64" has not been done.

 ### RZooRoH